8 June 2024 Work-life balance: the right equilibrium of life and work

 When I find myself working on this issue in my coaching profession, I aim to facilitate the

-achievement of awareness of the meanings attributed
+achievement of awareness of the meanings attributed individually, by

 each person, to the terms balance, life and workand then proceed to explore the compromises that each one intends to do in favour of one's own balance.